jakeiswritingcode/ConsoleChess/README.md

 Promotion Test Input:
 RESET B2 B3 B8 A6 B3 B4 A6 B8 B4 B5 B8 A6 B5 A6 G8 H6 A6 B7 H6 G8 B7

+## TODO:
+- determine if the game is generated with default conditions automatically by a helper method that can be used by any constructor
+- automatic stalemate/victory detected upon insufficient material
+- automated display using the ncurses/PDCurses library for console applications
+- prompt user for preferred type of pawn promotion